alex-knyazev/vue-time-ranges-picker/README.md

 # Vue-time-ranges-picker

 Vue.js component to select the time intervals of the day.
+Try it: https://alex-knyazev.github.io/vue-time-ranges-picker/

 ```
 npm install vue-time-ranges-picker